toptunes/Smile_Engine-Demo/README.md

 DocumentRoot "c:/xampp/htdocs/Smile_Engine-Demo"

+If you use DirectAdmin or Cpanel you should install it in the /public/ directory

 ```

 2 - Go to ```/CPU/conn.php``` and set database name and password to MySQL (it works with MySQLi - no PDO yet)